 Eastern German Christmas Markets – the best and most underrated Christmas Markets of Germany

-Indeed, hardly anyone does these seasonal outdoors markets better than us Germans.
-And you will have heard of those top Christmas Markets taking the headlines – and the most visitors: Nuremberg, Aachen, Cologne, Munich… and if you do a search, any individual bloggers don’t even get a look in.
-So, expect these famous markets might be a little bit crowded and hotels might be a little bit expensive.
+So, expect these famous markets might be a little bit crowded and hotels a bit expensive.
 Without wanting to steer you away from the biggies, here are a few recommendation for Christmas Markets in my native East Germany, where there may be fewer crowds, cheaper hotels, and plenty of other things to see on the side.
 Eastern German Christmas Markets are the way to go for travellers who stay away from the beaten track.

 This year, my Eastern German Christmas Market visit plans kinda swam away with work, but I go to a work do on the second Advent weekend, so I will certainly make a few hours to visit a Northern German Christmas markets, and I will pay a visit to the Berlin ones, of course, as soon as their opening and my free time align!